 ; the domestic

-My body is my absolute domestic space, so I deleted all the rest, as an act of dispossession and the first step of decolonization.
+My body is my absolute domestic space so I deleted all the rest, as an act of dispossession and a first step of decolonization.
 It’s a set of habits and rituals I develop to create a moment.
-Your costume becomes your home, and your dance of using it is your act of being.

 ; the public

-As a paradise, the public kitchen is an island surrounded by fences.
+As a paradise, the public kitchen is a metaphorical island surrounded by fences, where are displayed the same stones.
 It captures you and floats away, conceding a real break out of the tyranny of immediacy.
 You find freedom while being imprisoned.

 You don’t know how long and where you’re gonna get out.
 The master of ceremony cooks for you and shows you how to listen to the stones.